emmab725/emmab725.github.io/gravity/gravity.md

 # *GRAVITY MODEL WORKFLOW*

-The workflow for the creation of the gravity model is below:
+The workflow for the creation of the gravity model is below (a .model3 file can be downloaded [here](assets/GravityModel.model3):

 ![Gravity Model Workflow](assets/GravityModelWorkflow.png)